KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 On the WebApp you can read the time of the last communication.
 ![Last Data on www.pressuresuite.com](../LastData.png"Last Data")

-## Can I use existing data from the GSM2Datamanager switch to the KOLIBRI Cloud?
+## Can I use existing data from the GSM2Datamanager switch to the PressureSuite Cloud?

 It is possible to load data from GSM2DataManager databases into the cloud.
 This is a work effort of multiple hours and might be a chargeable work.
 Your sales person will find a fair solution.

 ## The customer needs a new feature?
 How do I proceed?

-Contact to <kolibri@keller-druck.com>
+Contact to <pressuresuite@keller-druck.com>

 ## I discovered an SW error.
 How do I contact KELLER?

-Contact to <kolibri@keller-druck.com>
+Contact to <pressuresuite@keller-druck.com>

 ## How does LoRa technology work?
 And what are the advantages?